 AcceptsOne or more filter specifications of a field name and a Looker filter expression, plus a list of one or more field names in the

-conditionally_filter enables you to define a set of default filters, which users can override if they apply at least one filter from a second list that you define.
+conditionally_filter parameter enables you to define a set of default filters that users can override if they apply at least one filter from a second list that you define.

 The field names you use can be the name of a